eclipse-iceoryx/iceoryx/doc/website/getting-started/installation.md

         The installation directory is usually left at its default, which is `/usr/local`

     !!! note
-        iceoryx is build in release mode with `-O3` optimization by default.
+        iceoryx is built in release mode with `-O3` optimization by default.
 If you want to enable debug symbols please set `CMAKE_BUILD_TYPE=Debug`.

 ### Build options